mighty-gerbils/gerbil/doc/reference/stdio.md

 Notes:
 - when putting back multiple bytes, the order is the natural one: oldest first.
-- the method is guaranteed to succeed, regardless of how many bytes you are putting back; the buffer may grow as needed to accomodate the putback.
+- the method is guaranteed to succeed, regardless of how many bytes you are putting back; the buffer may grow as needed to accommodate the putback.
-- the method allows you to _inject_ bytes into the input stream, which may be useful for parsers.
+- the bytes put back do not have to be the same as bytes previously read from the input stream.
+Thus the method allowsthe method allows you to _inject_ bytes into the input stream, which may be useful for parsers.

 #### BufferedReader-skip
 ```scheme